Hypnotherapy for depression and anxiety Sydney

 Do you often feel overwhelmed, stressed and anxious?
 As if your life is out of your hands?

-Change is possible – you can regain control, clarity and contentment with clinical hypnotherapy.
+Change is possible—with clinical hypnotherapy, you can regain control, clarity, and contentment.
 Start feeling relaxed again.
-Make your initial appointment today or call me for a free phone consultation.
+Make your initial appointment today, or call me for a free phone consultation.

 Panic disorder – Panic attacks

 Panic attacks are surprisingly common.
-Up to 40% of the population will experience a panic attack at some point in their life.
+Up to 40% of the population will experience a panic attack at some point.
 Approximately 5% of Australians will experience a panic disorder in their lifetime.
-It usually happens between the age of 20-30 and often occurs in conjunction with Agoraphobia, the fear of staying in public spaces.
+It usually happens between the age of 20-30.
+It often occurs in conjunction with Agoraphobia, the fear of staying in public spaces.
 The person experiences the environment as dangerous and uncomfortable.

 Panic attacks are usually unforeseen attacks of panic that can involve a racing heart, sweating or fear of death.
-Sufferers have no control over the attacks and the symptoms are experienced as very stressful.
-In this context the Phobophobia, the fear of the occurrence of anxiety arises.
+Sufferers have no control over the attacks, and the symptoms are experienced as very stressful.
+In this context, Phobophobia, the fear of the occurrence of anxiety, arises.

 Often follows social withdrawal to avoid the occurrence of attacks in public.
-This behaviour has in turn impact on family and partnerships.
+This behaviour has, in turn, an impact on family and partnerships.

-If you are suffering from stress or anxiety and are feeling let down by mainstream treatment methods, then hypnosis therapy anxiety may be right for you.
+Suppose you are suffering from stress or anxiety and are feeling let down by mainstream treatment methods.
+In that case, hypnosis therapy anxiety may be right for you.

 Hypnotherapy for social anxiety

 People with social anxiety usually have difficulties dealing with other people.
-Although that is a priority that needs to be addressed it is mostly about feeling hurt.
-People with social phobia react with activation of the fear system as soon as they come into contact with other people.
+Although that priority needs to be addressed, it is mostly about feeling hurt.
+People with social phobia react with the activation of the fear system as soon as they come into contact with other people.
 They start sweating, flushing or having a fear of blushing and other typical symptoms of anxiety.
-This reaction can be caused by an experience in the past that has led to the conditioning of negative feelings.
-Social interactions with humans are the triggering stimulus for fear, therefore the person affected avoids social contacts.
+This reaction can be caused by an experience that has led to the conditioning of negative feelings.
+Social interactions with humans are the triggering stimulus for fear.
+Therefore, the person affected avoids social contact.

 In the life of people with social phobia, the causes are often self-esteem problems and associated fears, e.g. rejection by the parents or at least one parent.
 Frequent exclusion and humiliation at school or later in the job.
 In particular, the refusal by the parents is often the foundation for social phobia.
-People who have been rejected by their parents often react very sensitively to potential further rejections.
-While emotionally stable children can cope well with insults if they had a healthy family relationship, children who have already experienced rejection can experience trivial moments (laughing at someone, etc.) as reinforcement of rejection fears and self-esteem problems.
-This is a classical career of a client with social phobia with all sorts of variations possible.
-However, the core of the problem is usually rejection feeling from the childhood that is building up to social phobia.
+People who have been rejected by their parents usually react very sensitively to potential further rejections.
+While emotionally stable children can cope well with insults if they have a healthy family relationship, children who have already experienced rejection can experience trivial moments (laughing at someone, etc.) to reinforce rejection fears and self-esteem problems.
+This is a classical career for a client with social phobia, with all sorts of variations possible.
+However, the core of the problem is usually rejection feelings from childhood that are building up to social phobia.

 Ready to get started?